 Please note that I do not claim that the work I offer is psychotherapy or counselling, although I am trained as a counsellor.
 Due to the intimate nature of contact possible during sessions, it is not appropriate for this work to be governed by BACP ethical guidelines.
-This work is covered by a separate ethical code of conduct (see ASIS links below) and my own Client Charter, listed below.
-I am also insured for the work through my Professional Membership of ASIS.
+This work is covered by my own Client Charter, listed below.
+I am also insured for the work.

 I believe passionately in the need for integrity and a strict ethical code in this work, I also believe that I am the first practitioner of this type in the UK to commit to such a specific and clear code.

 To further support an ethical approach to this work I acted with a group of my peers to establish the formation of a professional body for the field of somatic sexology, ASIS

 (Association of Somatic and Integrative Sexologists).
 I acted as the first Chair of that organisation in its formative stage.

 In addition, I have my own client charter, representing how I commit to treat clients, before, during and after sessions.

 The role of this charter is to help engender a sense of safety, and to clearly state my code of conduct in relation to my clients and myself in this work.
 Before your session I will: